CSU-CompSci-CS163-4/Lab14CookiePizzaOrder/README.md

 each method.

 ## Step 3: Finishing up
-To turn in your assignment, click through the link on Canvas, upload your files to Zybooks and click submit for grading.
+To turn in your assignment, zip CookiePizza.java, Pizza.java, & CustomerOrder.java and submit the files on canvas.
 Note you can do this more than once.